Find out when and how to use resume objectives. How are they different from summaries? +20 actionable examples.

 The average job gets 250 resumes.
 Hiring managers skim them.
 A glance here, a glance there, and in the trash you go.

-A resume summary statement can change that.
+A resume summary statement will change that.

 By showing the few things that make you sparkle like Diana Prince in business-casual.